umee-network/umee/x/incentive/README.md

 By automatically claiming rewards whenever a user's bonded amount changes, the module guarantees the following invariant:

-> Between any two consecutive reward claims by an account associated with a specific bonded uToken denom and tier, the amount of bonded `uTokens` of the given denom to that tier remained constant.
+> Between any two consecutive reward claims by an account associated with a specific bonded uToken denom, the amount of bonded `uTokens` of the given denom for that account remained constant.

 ### Reward Accumulators